 Journal of Energy & Natural Resources Law (JERL)

-Published quarterly, the Journal of Energy & Natural Resources Law (JERL) is the journal of the IBA’s Section on Energy, Environment, Natural Resources and Infrastructure Law.
+Published quarterly, the Journal of Energy & Natural Resources Law (JERL) is the journal of the IBA’s Section on Energy, Environment, Natural Resources and Infrastructure Law (SEERIL).

 JERL was launched in January 1983, under the editorship of Professor Terence Daintith, now a Professional Fellow at the Institute of Advanced Legal Studies in London.

 The Journal's current Editor is Professor Don C Smith (pictured), Director of the Environmental and Natural Resources Program at the University of Denver (US) Sturm College of Law where he teaches Comparative Environmental Law and Contemporary Issues in Oil and Gas.
-He is assisted by the Journal Board and Editorial Advisory Committee, comprised of members of the Academic Advisory Group (AAG) of IBA SEERIL.
+Kaisa Huhta, associate professor of European law at the University of Eastern Finland, is the journal’s Associate Editor.
+The Editors are assisted by the Journal Board and Editorial Advisory Committee, comprised of members of the Academic Advisory Group (AAG) of IBA SEERIL.
 Together, they bring to the journal an unsurpassed expertise in all areas of energy and natural resources law.

 Featuring contributions written by some of the finest academic minds and most successful practitioners in this area of study, JERL is a highly respected journal committed to reflecting contemporary issues that face the energy and natural resources sectors.

-The Journal of Energy & Natural Resources Law (JERL) has been accepted into Clarivate's Social Sciences Citation Index (SSCI), which tracks the most influential journals in their respective fields.
-In June, JERL recieved its first impact factor of 1.800 after being accepted into the SSCI.
-JERL is ranked 49th out of 154 journals in the 'Law' category and 110th out of 127 journals in the 'Environmental Studies' category.
+The Journal of Energy & Natural Resources Law (JERL) is in Clarivate's Social Sciences Citation Index (SSCI), which tracks the most influential journals in their respective fields.
+JERL received an impact factor of 2.1 in 2024 and ranks in the top 25 per cent of law journals.

 View full content here (SEERIL members only)